UrbanInstitute/nccs/_datasets/core.md

 ## Overview

-The Core Data Series is a vital resource for researchers, policymakers, and anyone interested in understanding the nonprofit sector in the United States.
-The NCCS, a project of the Urban Institute, collects, compiles, and disseminates data on nonprofits and charitable organizations.
-The Core Data Series, in particular, is a comprehensive dataset that provides essential information about these organizations.
+The Core Data Series is a comprehensive dataset that provides essential information on nonprofit operations over the last 30 years.
+It serves as a key resource for researchers, policymakers, funders, and anyone interested in understanding nonprofit sector dynamics in the United States.

-Data Collection and Sources: The NCCS Core Data Series collects data from various sources, including the Internal Revenue Service (IRS) Form 990 filings, which nonprofits are required to submit.
+The NCCS Core Data Series is derived from the Internal Revenue Service (IRS) Form 990 filings, which nonprofits are required to submit on an annual basis.
 This data includes financial information, governance details, and other organizational characteristics.

 * Financial Data: Revenue, expenses, assets, and liabilities, allowing for financial analysis and benchmarking.
 * Programs and Activities: Descriptions of the organization's activities, programs, and mission statements.
 * Geographic Information: Location and service areas of nonprofits.
-* Time Series Data: Researchers can access historical data, which is crucial for tracking trends and changes in the nonprofit sector over time.
+* Time Series Data: Data is available starting from 1989, which makes it possible to track trends in the nonprofit sector over time.

+## Versions

+The data is separated into three populations:

+* 501c3 Charities (990 + 990EZ filers)
+* 501c3 Private Foundations (990PF filers)
+* All other 501c Nonprofits (990 + 990EZ filers)

+There are also two versions that differ by organizational size (smaller nonprofits file Form 990EZ):

+* PZ version: all 990 + 990EZ filers - a larger number of organizations but smaller number of variables
+* PC version: only full Form 990 filers - a smaller number of organizations but larger number of variables

+The PZ version includes approximately 150 variables from 400,000 nonprofits.
+The PC version includes approximately 300 variables from 200,000 nonprofits.
+These numbers vary over time.

+Private foundations all file Form 990PF, regardless of size.

 ## Use